spacemeat/humon/README-preprocess.md

 > Why only UTF-8?
 It's the ubiquitous encoding for the web and most Linux and OSX things, and Windows APIs can fully deal with it.
 Humon transcodes the token stream into UTF-8 internally, and slams memory out on a `Trove::to*` call.
 There are placeholder variables for future encodings; eventually all the HU_ENCODING_* encodings should be supported.

 > See the manifesto at [this page](http://utf8everywhere.org/) to read an opinionated opinion I happen to agree with.
 But, in the future, all the standard encodings *will* be supported for output.

+> Basically, I haven't got round to it yet.

 ## The C-family programming interfaces
 There are API specs for the C and C++ interfaces.
 The C API is fully featured but obtuse, as C APIs tend to be.
 The C++ API mainly wraps the C API, but also provides some nice features for more C++ish fun-time things.
 Since you'll usually be using the C++ API, we'll mainly discuss that.